davebiagioni/news-bias-classifier/docs/README.md

 (img)

-If we round the average score to 0/1, we find that the model correctly classifies articles at the domain-level about 97.4% of the time.
+If we round the average score to 0/1, we find that the model __correctly classifies articles at the domain-level about 97.4% of the time__.
 Not bad!
 This point of view gives an interesting way to rank the entire domain on the political spectrum.
 Some interesting features of the ranking:

-* President Trump often singles out NY Times for being too liberal and, lo and behold, the model agrees
+* Our Prez often singles out NY Times for being too liberal and, lo and behold, the model "agrees"
-* There's a noticeable jump in the average class scores between `wsfb.com` and `thebleacherreport.com`
+* There's a noticeable jump in the average class scores between `wsfb.com` and `thebleacherreport.com`.
+Those sites have pretty low sample size . . . if we ignore them for the moment, this jump could be interpreted as symptom of the polarization of the news. (?)
+*